Ahmed-Mostafa-88/Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow/README.md

 ## Stay Connected

-Follow my blog series where I summarize each chapter and explain the code in detail: [[My Blog](Your Blog URL)](https://medium.com/@ahmedmostafa_83300/exploring-machine-learning-with-hands-on-machine-learning-with-scikit-learn-keras-and-848acef5f595)
+Follow my blog series where I summarize each chapter and explain the code in detail: [[Blog](Blog URL)](https://medium.com/@ahmedmostafa_83300/exploring-machine-learning-with-hands-on-machine-learning-with-scikit-learn-keras-and-848acef5f595)

 Let's learn and explore the exciting world of Machine Learning together!